 - 1 In iManager, select Clusters > Cluster Manager, then select the cluster. - 2 Select the check box next to the Linux POSIX cluster resource, then click Offline.
-Wait until the resource reports an Offline status before continuing. - Select the check box next to the Linux POSIX cluster resource, then click Online.
-Wait until the resource reports an Online status before continuing. - 4 Verify that an NCP user can access the volume.
-On a workstation, use the Novell Client to map a drive to the NCP volume.
+Wait until the resource reports an Offline status before continuing. - 3 Select the check box next to the Linux POSIX cluster resource, then click Online. - Wait until the resource reports an Online status before continuing. - 4 Verify that an NCP user can access the volume.
+On a workstation, use the Client for Open Enterprise Server to map a drive to the NCP volume.